-Van Grissom Central Illinois Urban Fishing Program Coordinator One Natural Resources Way SOUTHERN ILLINOIS URBAN FISHING PROGRAM a fun-filled practical introduction to fishing for people of all ages.
+The Illinois Department of Natural Resources Southern Illinois Urban Fishing Program is a fun-filled practical introduction to fishing for youth and persons of all ages.
 Thousands of children and their families receive basic training in the sport of angling each year through the efforts of the Urban Fishing staff.

-The Illinois Department of Natural Resources Southern Illinois Urban Fishing Program is of Fisheries and are supported by fishing clubs, educators, service clubs and interested anglers.
+The southern Illinois IDNR Urban Fishing programs are managed by the IDNR Division of Fisheries and are supported by fishing clubs, educators, service clubs and interested anglers.
 These groups and individuals share ownership of the program and promote fishing as a wholesome sport.